jcolag/entropy-arbitrage/2025-12-04-star-trek-generations-1.md

  > **PICARD**: Right.
 Oh, from being a small child, I can remember being told about the family line.
 The Picard who fought at Trafalgar.
 The Picard who won the Nobel Prize for chemistry.
 The Picards who settled the first Martian colony.
 When Robert married and had a son, I---

-The [Battle of Trafalgar](https://en.wikipedia.org/wiki/Battle_of_Trafalgar) occurred as part of Napoleon's big plan to conquer Britain.
+The {% wiki Battle_of_Trafalgar|Battle of Trafalgar|en %} occurred as part of Napoleon's big plan to conquer Britain.
 This could've served as a sly callback to Picard's insistence that sailing circa 1800 would mean freedom, but nah, he doesn't even seem to care which side his ancestor fought for.

-The [Nobel Prize in Chemistry](https://en.wikipedia.org/wiki/List_of_Nobel_laureates_in_Chemistry) didn't get awarded in eight years (so far), suggesting that the relevant Picard won in 1916, 1917, 1919, 1924, 1933, 1940, 1941, or 1942, rather than bumping a more worthy project off the list.
+The {% wiki List_of_Nobel_laureates_in_Chemistry|Nobel Prize in Chemistry|en %} didn't get awarded in eight years (so far), suggesting that the relevant Picard won in 1916, 1917, 1919, 1924, 1933, 1940, 1941, or 1942, rather than bumping a more worthy project off the list.

 And, especially as you consider the current loudest voice for colonizing Mars, you'll notice how much this story reinforces Picard's privilege.
 Everybody in his family for six hundred years has had access to fame.